-A landfill is a special facility designed for solid waste disposal into the ground.
-A well-engineered landfill is designed to ensure safety, avoid adverse effects on public health, and prevent leachate leakage into the soil or groundwater.
+A landfill is a facility designed for solid waste disposal into the ground.
+A well-engineered landfill is safe, minimizes adverse effects to public health, and prevents leachate leakage into the soil or groundwater.
 Landfills may be categorized according to their design: open dumps, basic landfills, sanitary landfills, and bioreactor landfills.
 In addition, they can be classified based on the type of waste they accommodate, such as municipal, industrial, and hazardous wastes.

-Open dumps are the simplest form of landfilling and the oldest technique of solid waste disposal.
-In these sites, waste is usually not inspected or classified by the landfill operators; they take pretty much anything.
-In addition, no specific criteria are followed for site selection, and no measures are taken to ensure their environmental safety.
+Open dumps are the simplest form of landfilling and the oldest form of solid waste disposal.
+At these sites, waste is usually not inspected or classified by the landfill operators; they take pretty much anything.
+In addition, no specific criteria are followed for site selection, and few measures are taken to ensure damage to the environment.

 Basic landfills are the most common type of landfills in developing countries.
 Many landfills, even the basic ones, follow a pattern where operators compact the waste within days of dumping, and cover new waste with dirt or mulch.
 Sometimes, these facilities feature a collection or flaring system to remove the gas produced by waste decomposition.

 Sanitary landfills are engineered to provide more control over the various aspects of the landfilling process.
-In landfill operations a truck drives to, or up, on the existing waste, and deposits the waste.
+In landfill operations a waste-laden truck drives to or on top of the existing waste, and deposits its contents.
 Other vehicles such as tractors spread the waste out to produce a flatter profile.
 But driving over the waste, the weight of the vehicles compresses the new waste to reduce its volume.
 At the end of the operating day, cover material is placed on the new waste.

 Typical dimensions are:

-The ratio of waste to cover can be 4:1, so the cover soil ends up being a good portion of the material in the landfill.
+A volumetric ratio of waste to cover of 4:1 is common, so the cover soil ends up being a good portion of the material in the landfill.
 The overall height is typically 10 to 15 ft before that area of the landfill is "complete", and new waste is placed elsewhere.
 The overall waste deposit is usually a dish shape with a slope of 3:1.

-In addition, they are designed with leachate control and gas collection systems (with 85% collection efficiency).
-There are three types of sanitary landfills: manual, semi-mechanized, and mechanized.
-Manual sanitary landfills are used in small towns with waste production of less than 15 tons per day, where it is not feasible to employ heavy equipment in the waste disposal processes.
-In this type, the waste compacting and disposal processes are manually executed by human operators.
-On the other hand, semi-mechanized sanitary landfills are used in medium cities, where the waste production is 16-40 tons per day.
-A mixture of human labor and heavy equipment, such as bulldozers is employed in the compaction and filling processes.
-Finally, the mechanized sanitary landfills have a more sophisticated engineering design, which is convenient for large cities with waste production of more than 40 tons per day.
-In this type, heavy machinery designed for solid waste disposal and treatment, such as solid waste compactors, loaders, and dump trucks are used.
+In addition, sanitary landfills are designed with leachate control and gas collection systems (gas collection tends to be about 85% efficient).
+The three types of sanitary landfills are manual, semi-mechanized, and mechanized.
+Manual sanitary landfills are used in small towns with waste production of less than 15 tons per day, where it is not feasible to employ heavy equipment in the disposal.
+Instead, the waste compacting and disposal processes are performed by human operators.
+Mid-sized landfills (16-40 tons per day) are often semi-mechanized: a mixture of human labor and heavy equipment, such as bulldozers is employed in the compaction and filling processes.
+Landfills that take in more than 40 tons of waste per day are mechanized.
+Heavy machinery designed for solid waste disposal and treatment, such as solid waste compactors, loaders, and dump trucks are used.

 The fourth type is the bioreactor landfill.
-Similar to sanitary landfills, bioreactor landfills are carefully designed.
+Like sanitary landfills, bioreactor landfills are carefully designed.
 However, they are intended to improve the decomposition of the biodegradable fraction of the solid waste.
-Bioreactor landfills require additional controls on many parameters, such as temperature and pH, because biodegradation is a very sensitive reaction.
+Bioreactor landfills require monitoring of many parameters, such as temperature and pH, because biodegradation is a very sensitive reaction.
 There are two types of bioreactor landfills: aerobic and anaerobic.
-In both types leachate is collected and reinjected into the system along with other liquids to maintain the moisture content.
-In aerobic bioreactors, air is injected into the waste and the decomposition reaction is carried out by aerobic bacteria, while in the anaerobic type, the reaction is carried out in total absence of air by anaerobic bacteria, and the landfill gas, which contains high percentage of methane, is produced.
+In aerobic bioreactors, air is injected into the waste and the decomposition is carried out by aerobic bacteria, while in the anaerobic type, the decomposition occurs in the relative absence of air by anaerobic bacteria.
+Gas produced in anaerobic landfills is combustible, containing a high percentage of methane.
+In both types leachate is collected and reinjected into the system to maintain the moisture content.